adletmayerx/AdletMayerx/README.md

 ### Hello World, I'm Artour 👋 and I'm a Frontend Developer
 I'm currently based in Ufa and working at [@InfTeh](https://infteh.ru/).
-In my free time i enjoy fitness and biohackig.
+In my free time i enjoy fitness and reading.
 Looking forward to make waves in dev-sea.
 Feel free to ask me anything about web-development, i'm sure we will figure it out!
 #### Things I code with: